Russian Standard Bank: Criticism

+In November 2023 the bank was sanctioned by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) under E.O.
+14024 for operating or having operated in the financial services sector of the Russian Federation economy.

 Performance indicators, reporting

 Moody's international rating agency confirmed the rating of Russian Standard Bank at "B2" level, but lowered its forecast from "stable" to "negative".
 As previously reported, a credit institution in the first half of 2014 increased its net loss by 6.9 times, to 4.8 billion against 690 million rubles loss for the first half of 2013.
 In this connection, the rumors actively discussed are about a possible revocation of a license from Russian Standard Bank.
 Also, the NTV reported that an advertisement for the sale of a yacht owned by Rustam Tariko, a bank owner, appeared on one of the specialized yacht sales sites.
 Apparently, by sailing the yacht the management plans to cover some of the losses.

 Russian Standard Bank became the leader in the share of overdue loans as of March 1, 2016.
 The share of such loans was 40%.